mcanouil/mickael.canouil.fr/content/post/2020-05-06-ggpacman/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/blinky-plot-line-1.png" width="355.2" style="display: block; margin: auto;" />

-I am sure, you remember all the colours and their mapped values from the beginning, so you probably won't need the following to understand of the ghost disappaered.
+I am sure, you remember all the colours and their mapped values from the beginning, so you probably won't need the following to understand of the ghost disappeared.

 ```r